 This Vegan Garlic Herb Bread is quite easily the most addictive bread ever.
 Long before I even pulled it out of the oven, all hot and golden and delicious, the fragrance of olive oil mixed with garlic and thyme had begun to drive me a little crazy.
 The minute it was actually done, I had to do all I could to stop myself from tearing in and stuffing it into my mouth.
 Every last, scrumptious morsel of it.
-Waiting for Desi to take these pictures was nothing short of torture.

 With a kid in the house who shares my love for all things savory, this garlic herb pull apart bread was an instant winner.
 And rather fun to pull apart.
 It's fluffy and part whole wheat, and far healthier than the cheesy versions you'll often find out there.
 But it's also incredibly tasty.
 Some lemon zest added to the herb-garlic-olive-oil mixture adds a pop of freshness.